junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 Dean picks the largest paper tray they offer and starts filling it with all the delicious pieces.
 Cas has to remind him not to take more than one slice of each kind, just to try more different flavors.

-Dean pouts at the tray as if it betrayed him when it's full -- there are only half a dozen different pieces of pies, why can't it hold more?
+Dean pouts at the tray as if it betrayed him when it's full -- there are only half a dozen different pieces of pie, why can't it hold more?
 Though his arm is already sore just from keeping the tray balanced while maneuvering through the crowd.

 "That should be enough for a day, Dean."
-Cas glances at him, holding a hand to protect the pies from the side, just in case someone bumps into it.
+Cas glances at him, holding a hand to protect the pies from the side, just in case someone bumps into them.

 "There is no 'enough' for pie.
 Not for one day, not ever."
 Dean protests with a straight face.

-Cas sighs, taking over the tray for him, nodding at a new stand with a sign saying "the pie you've never tried before" and tells him, "Alright, I'll hold this for you.
+Cas sighs, taking over the tray for him, nodding at a new stand with a sign saying "the pie you've never tried before," and tells him, "Alright, I'll hold this for you.
 Why don't you go get another tray?
 Hopefully that one can take everything you want."

 Dean beams at him with the largest smile, as if seeing his personal Heaven standing right in front of him.
 "I know Jack brought you back for a reason."
 He bumps into Cas's shoulder fondly, and goes straight for the second tray without hesitation -- not like he needs to be told twice on the pie matter.

-They bring back all the pies Dean can manage to the car -- all the outdoor seats are occupied and by the look of those wooden tables and chairs, they'd be too sticky to sit on anyway.
+They bring back all the pies Dean can manage to the car -- all the outdoor seats are occupied, and by the look of those wooden tables and chairs, they'd be too sticky to sit on anyway.
 Dean places the pie trays safely on the front row seats between them.

 The inside of the Impala smells of honey and cinnamon immediately.